wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Products Dashboard: added Flat rate shipping options - Local & International Shipping Fee, Height, Weight, Length and their Units
 * Products Dashboard: added Disregard Shipping field to the grid
 * Products Dashboard: added Local and International Shipping Fee in Batch Update
-* Products Dashbaord: can now search for all products with quantity limited by typing "-1" in search field
+* Products Dashboard: can now search for all products with quantity limited by typing "-1" in search field
 * Shifted Shipping Details from Customer Dashboard to Orders Dashboard
 * NOTE: Most of these new fields are not visible in the grid by default.
 Click on downward arrow in a column heading -> Columns and then select columns you want to show.
 * Fixed a problem that did not show Order detail popup in some installations